What Are Service Knowledge Management Systems (SKMS) in ITIL?

 Examples of SKMS systems include self-service portals, Configuration Management databases, and known error databases.
 Although it can be a long and sometimes overwhelming process, it will significantly improve the quality of service your organization offers.
 Amongst the main benefits you will get a more comprehensive service overview, easier knowledge sharing, and Ticket Management.

 It's important to have the right Service Knowledge Management System software supporting you along the way.
-Ask for a 30 day free trial to see for yourself how InvGate Service Desk can help you stay on top of your Knowledge Management!
+Ask for a 30 day free trial to see for yourself how InvGate Service Management can help you stay on top of your Knowledge Management!

 Frequently Asked Questions